dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-15-convolution.md

 ### Few more tips about convolution

-* Convolution is position invariant and handles location, but not actions.
+* Convolution is ~~position~~ translation invariant and handles location, but not actions.
 * In PyTorch convolution is actually implemented as correlation.
 * In PyTorch `nn.ConvNd` and `F.convNd` do have reverse order of parameters.